OpenPlug: Products

 ELIPS Studio is a cross-platform development environment (SDK) for native mobile handset device applications.
 ELIPS Studio is provided as plugin to Adobe Systems’ Flex Builder IDE that allows compilation of Applications developed in Actionscript and MXML using Adobe’s Flex framework into native code and installable application packages for iPhone, Android, Windows Mobile and Symbian devices.
 It also offers Actionscript APIs for accessing a smartphone’s on-device features and extra APIs for displaying native GUI widgets.
 ELIPS Studio was first unveiled at the Mobile World Congress exhibition in February 2009 and its beta programme was started at the Adobe MAX event in October 2009.
 ELIPS Studio is available as a commercial product since August 2010.
-As of December 15, 2011 the product has been discontinued at its CR15 release.

 ELIPS Stack is a 3G cellular telephony stack designed to be integrated into Linux-based mobile devices, such as Mobile Internet Devices (MIDs), smartphones and netbooks.
 It includes all the middleware necessary for telephony applications and User Interface to make use of a 3G radio modem, such as: voice call, video call, SMS, MMS.
 It includes a 3G-324M video call stack from ENEA AB.
 A smartphone reference design based on Intel’s Moorestown processor with the moblin OS and including ELIPS Stack has been shown at the CES 2010 show by Aavamobile.

 ELIPS Suite is a Man-Machine Interface (MMI) software stack implementing a reference User Interface and middleware for 2G and 3G feature phones.
 It also integrates a range of optional 3rd-party modules such as: Java ME JVM from Myriad Group (formerly Esmertec), WAP browser and MMS stack from Comviva (formerly Jataayu Software), predictive text input method engine and complex script renderer from Nuance Communications (following acquisitions of Zi Corp and nCore), SyncML stack from Sybase iAnywhere, OMA DRM from Safenet (following the acquisition of BeepScience), amongst others.
 ELIPS Suite is supplied with an SDK plugin for Microsoft Visual Studio that includes a mobile phone simulator.
 The ELIPS Suite SDK exposes C APIs like POSIX and Gtk and provides an application framework that enforces a component-based software development model optimized for the memory and CPU constraints of mobile phones.
 ELIPS Suite has been ported to several ARM architecture mobile phone processors from vendors like ST-Ericsson (formerly Philips NXP Semiconductors) and Texas Instruments.
 ELIPS Suite has been used to create the SonyEricsson J132 mobile phone.